 3. “Plenty of time” procrastination

 Many people find it difficult to start a project when they know the deadline is a long way off.
-This type of procrastination is clearly visible in students who often struggle to start an essay earlier than a few days before the deadline.
+This type of procrastination is clearly visible in college students who often struggle to start homework assignments earlier than a few days before the deadline.

 You may also have tasks that don’t have deadlines.
 Take a look at your to-do list.
-Chances are you have at least one item that you’ve been putting off for weeks if not months.
-It’s something you want to do, you know it will make things better in the long run, but you keep putting it off.
+Chances are you have at least one item you’ve been putting off for weeks, if not months.
+It’s something you want to do; you know it will make things better in the long run.
+But you keep putting it off.

-Professor of Psychology and Behavioural Economics at Duke University, Dan Arierly, experimented with getting his students to set their own deadlines.
+Professor of Psychology and Behavioural Economics at Duke University, Dan Ariely, experimented with getting his students to set their own deadlines.

-Ariely gave his students 3 assignments and let them set their own deadlines.
-He hypothesised that students would choose the last day of term for the deadlines as this would give them the most time to do their work (and procrastinate).
+Ariely gave his students three assignments and let them set their own deadlines.
+He hypothesized that students would choose the last day of term for the deadlines as this would give them the most time to do their work (and procrastinate).
 In reality, the majority of students chose earlier deadlines and got better grades than those who left their work until the last minute.

 The implications?
-By setting yourself deadlines and announcing them publicly, you will be not only be able to get your work done, but you’ll do a good job of it.
+By setting deadlines and announcing them publicly, you will not only be able to get your work done, but you’ll do a good job of it.

 4. Perfectionist procrastination

 Do you find yourself obsessing over the smallest details, striving to make every element of your work absolutely flawless?
 Do you hold your work to such a high standard that even the thought of producing anything less than perfect gives you anxiety?
 If you find these patterns in your behavior, you can call yourself a perfectionist procrastinator.